maddisanotoole/git-hook-examples/README.md

 # Examples of GIT Hooks

 ## Overview
 Git hooks are Git's in-built method of triggering scripts based on actions.
+This repo's purpose is to provide an overview of the different types of git hooks and example use cases.

 ## Implementation
 Hooks are stored in .git/hooks folder.